Who Regulates the Transportation of Hazardous Materials?

 As we have mentioned in many of our safety blogs in the past, proper training is always a large key element in performing any job duty in the safest way.

-It’s also important that any facility working with handling and transporting hazardous materials have effective enforcement, which requires a knowledgable person in the position on mentoring the flow of hazardous materials to ensure compliance with the TDG Act and Regulations.
+It’s also important that any facility working with handling and transporting hazardous materials have effective enforcement, which requires a knowledgeable person in the position on mentoring the flow of hazardous materials to ensure compliance with the TDG Act and Regulations.
 Inspectors are designated under the TDG Act to cover the many facets of packaging and transportation of dangerous goods and given them various powers to ensure public safety.